ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the

 Stage IIIB: The inflammatory breast cancer may or may not have spread to the axillary or internal mammary lymph nodes.
 It has not spread to other parts of the body (T4; N0, N1 or N2; M0).

 Stage IV (metastatic): The inflammatory breast cancer has spread to other organs, such as the bones, lungs, brain, liver, distant lymph nodes, or chest wall (any T, any N, M1).
 Learn more about metastatic breast cancer.

 Recurrent: Recurrent cancer is cancer that has come back after treatment.
-A breast cancer recurrence can be either local or distant or both.
+A breast cancer recurrence can be either local, distant, or both.
 If the cancer does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis.

 Information about the cancer’s stage will help the doctor recommend a specific treatment plan.
 The next section in this guide is Types of Treatment.
 Use the menu to choose a different section to read in this guide.